-The Mercy campus is home to a wide range of healthcare facilities including Manaaki, Mercy Cancer Care, Mercy Heart Centre and Mercy Hospital as well affiliated services Pacific Radiology and Southern Community Laboratories.
+The Mercy campus is home to a wide range of healthcare facilities including Manaaki, Mercy Cancer Care, Mercy Heart Centre, Mercy Physiotherapy, and Mercy Hospital as well affiliated services Pacific Radiology and Southern Community Laboratories.
 Specialist doctors from almost every branch of medicine consult with patients from clinic rooms onsite at Marinoto Clinic and Mercy Care East.

 Established in 1936 and located in Maori Hill, Dunedin, New Zealand, Mercy Hospital is a tertiary level surgical hospital.
 Our team provides exceptional care to Otago and Southland patients, across the breadth of surgical specialities, including ophthalmology; colonoscopy/gastroscopy; cardiothoracic; orthopaedic; paediatric; ear, nose and throat; gynaecology; cancer; urology; plastics / reconstructive; neurosurgery; breast and dental surgery.

 Mercy Hospital hosts six theatres, a two-bed intensive care unit, in-patient and day-stay beds, alongside a cardiac catheterisation lab and modern oncology unit.